How Long Does It Take to Crochet That?

 • Weight per skein — how many grams or ounces one full skein weighs.

-Step 3 — Tell the calculator how much you’ve already done
+Tell it how much you’ve already done

-Tips for the most accurate result
+Tips for the Most Accurate Result

 How Long Will It Take to Crochet That?